Redback Spider Envenomation Medication

 Diphtheria-tetanus toxoid vaccine (Adacel, Boostrix, Decavac)

-Used to induce active immunity against tetanus in selected patients.
-Immunizing agent of choice for most adults and children >7 y are tetanus and diphtheria toxoids.
-Necessary to administer booster doses to maintain tetanus immunity throughout life.
+It is used to induce active immunity against tetanus in selected patients.
+The immunizing agent of choice for most adults and children older than 7 years are tetanus and diphtheria toxoids.
+It is necessary to administer booster doses to maintain tetanus immunity throughout life.

-Pregnant patients should receive only tetanus toxoid, not a product containing diphtheria antigen.
+Pregnant patients should receive only tetanus toxoid, not a product containing the diphtheria antigen.

-In children and adults, may administer into deltoid or midlateral thigh muscles.
+In children and adults, it may be administered into deltoid or midlateral thigh muscles.
 In infants, preferred site of administration is the mid thigh laterally.